 Christmas spending ends up becoming overwhelming for two reasons: because of the way in which people tend to shop for gifts, and a very fundamental issue with how the human brain thinks about money.
 When we spend a large amount of cash all at once, it’s easy for us to gauge how badly it’ll hit our bank account; after all, we can do the mental math subtracting one number from the other.
 However, most Christmas shopping is done in chunks as you go to a long list of stores and get just a few items at each one.
 Despite the fact that you may be spending that same gigantic sum of cash, your brain just doesn’t clue in to how much you’ve really spent because it sees a bunch of reasonable $50 purchases and thinks you’ve just spent only that.
 We are very bad at maintaining those sorts of running totals in our minds, so it’s very easy to lose track and overspend.

-In order to avoid the shock of seeing your credit card bill the day after Christmas, make a very specific list of gifts you plan to buy and do research ahead of time to figure out how much you’ll end up spending.
+In order to avoid the shock of seeing your credit card bill the day after Christmas, make a very specific list of Christmas gift ideas and do research ahead of time to figure out how much you’ll end up spending.
 Seeing the costs ahead of time as one lump sum gives you a moment to think about how much you can actually afford to spend.
 Additionally, consider using cash.
 When you see the money actually leave your wallet, you’ll get you a good idea of what you’re spending.

 While we all love the classic image of a Christmas tree stacked with presents underneath, the reality is that those presents are expensive.
 Sit down with your family and discuss having a minimum present for each member — one or two big items, or a handful of smaller ones, but try to focus on things that will be meaningful expressions of love rather than the hottest toy or fanciest gadget.
 Give your kids limits on how many gifts Santa can bring in his sack this year.
-It’ll make the gifts more meaningful and be easier on your wallet.
+It’ll make the gifts more meaningful and make it easier to stick to your Christmas budget.